delmic/odemis/doc/develop/backend-api.rst

 .updateMetadata(metadata) (metadata: dict of str->value): update the metadata dict corresponding to the current physical state of the components affecting the component (detector).
 The goal is to attach this information to DataArrays.
 The key is the name of the metadata, which must be one of the constants model.MD_* whenever this is possible, but usage of additional strings is permitted.
 The detector can overwrite or append the metadata dict with its own metadata.
 The internal metadata is accumulative, so previous metadata keys which are updated keep their previous (i.e., they are not deleted).

+.. py:method:: getMetadata()

-.getMetadata() return (dict of str->value): returns the metadata of the component.
+    return (dict of str->value): returns the metadata of the component.
 Required only for emitters.

 .selfTest() (optional): method to request the driver to test whether the component works properly.
 It should not (on purpose) lead the component to do dangerous actions (e.g.: rotate a motor as fast as possible).
 It most cases it should limit its check to validate that the hardware component is correctly connected and is ready to use.
 Returns True if everything went fine (success), False otherwise (failure).
 It might also throw an exception, in which case the test is considered failed.
 Description of the problems that occur should be logged using logging.error() or at similar levels.